dyrector-io/dyrectorio/get-started/dyrector.io-within-your-workflows/roles-in-dyrector.ios-workflow.md

 ### Release Managers

 In this case, Release Manager is a superficial role.
 They can be project managers, billing coordinators, basically anyone who interacts with dyrector.io and is responsible of making sure the corresponding version is deployed to the users.
 Release Managers have access to the Products, and they can deploy them to the Nodes with a single click.
 They’re able to validate the Product’s functionality and monitor the development progress.
-Besides these, they’re able to make release notes so everyone can understand how a certain version or product is different.
+Besides these, they can create release notes so everyone can understand how a certain version or product is different.

 ### SysAdmins / DevOps Engineers

 DevOps engineers configure the components that make up the workflow, including the Nodes, pipelines and services.
-They're able to tailor dyrector.io to your team’s needs by connecting the platform and its orchestration service to 3rd party services.

 ### Product Owners, Project Managers, Stakeholders